Operation Ore

 Operation Ore was a British police operation that commenced in 1999 following information received from US law enforcement, which was intended to prosecute thousands of users of a website reportedly featuring child pornography.
 It was the United Kingdom's biggest ever computer crime investigation, leading to 7,250 suspects identified, 4,283 homes searched, 3,744 arrests, 1,848 charged, 1,451 convictions, 493 cautioned and 140 children removed from suspected dangerous situations and an estimated 33 suicides.
 Operation Ore identified and prosecuted some sex offenders, but the validity of the police procedures was later questioned, as errors in the investigations resulted in many false arrests.

-Operation Ore followed the similar crackdown in the United States, called Operation Avalanche; in the US 100 people were charged from the 35,000 US access records available.
-In total 390,000 individuals in over 60 countries were found to have accessed material in the combined investigations.
+Operation Ore followed a similar crackdown in the United States, called Operation Avalanche; in the US, 100 people were charged from the 35,000 US access records available.
+In total, 390,000 individuals in over 60 countries were found to have accessed material in the combined investigations.

 US investigation

 Between 1999 and 2001, after a tip, a US investigation was conducted into Landslide Productions Inc., a Texas-based online pornography portal operated by Thomas and Janice Reedy.
-The portal was found to have provided access to child pornography and the Reedys were both convicted of trafficking child pornography in August 2001.
+The portal was found to have provided access to child pornography, and the Reedys were both convicted of trafficking child pornography in August 2001.

-Following the investigation and conviction "Operation Avalanche" was launched, in the US, to trace and prosecute child pornography users identified in the Landslide database.
+Following the investigation and conviction, "Operation Avalanche" was launched in the US to trace and prosecute child pornography users identified in the Landslide database.
 In addition, the website was run for a short time as part of a sting operation by the FBI to capture new suspects.
 The FBI also passed identities from the Landslide database to the police organisations of other countries, including 7,272 names to the UK.